📅 Book an Appointment

 3. Degradation / Controlling the body: Using humiliating language and criticism to erode the affected person’s self-esteem and increase reliance on the abuser.
 This might also emerge as putting the affected person down in front of others, passing it off as “a joke” if challenged.
 It can also present as pressuring the affected person to look or dress a certain way.

 4. Monitoring: This can include things like interrogation on returning home about where they have been as well as more sophisticated forms of technology facilitated stalking and abuse.
 This can include monitoring social media, installing monitoring software on phones, and hacking into emails.
-More information on e-safety can be found at: https://www.esafety.gov.au where you can access a helpful e-safety check quiz to determine your personal level of risk of being monitored without your knowledge (4).
+More information on e-safety can be found at: the eSafety Commissioner website where you can access a helpful e-safety check quiz to determine your personal level of risk of being monitored without your knowledge (4).

 5. Control of religion / Cultural beliefs – This can take the form of restricting the affected person’s freedom to pursue their religious or cultural beliefs and practices or could be the imposition of religious or cultural expectations which are unwanted or not shared.